Paint A Terra Cotta Flower Pot

 You have to see the Easter decoration I made from an old hanging light fixture.
 It’s colorful too.
 Just click here….Hanging Easter Light Display.

 Do you decorate for Easter?
 How about decorating Easter eggs?
 I still decorate eggs.
 I’m just a big kid at heart.
-I remember my Dad helping me put the sticker transfers onto the dyed eggs.
+I remember my Dad helping me put the design transfers onto the dyed eggs.
 One of my favorite memories.

 Thanks for stopping by and have a great week, Kathy